ory/docs/docs/ecosystem/styleguide/styleguide.md

 ## Videos

 Adding Ory video tutorials to the documentation is highly encouraged, unless the video is outdated.
-Videos should not replace documentation, but complement or illustrate it.
+Videos shouldn't replace documentation, but complement or illustrate it.
 If content in a video is fundamental to a feature and its key use cases, but isn't adequately covered in the documentation, you should:

 - Add this detail to the documentation text.
 - Create an issue to review the video and update the page.

-Do not upload videos to the product repositories.
+Don't upload videos to the product repositories.
 [Link](#link-to-video) or [embed](#embed-videos) them instead.

 ### Convert Videos